leangjia/blender_docs/trunk/blender_docs/manual/editors/properties_editor.rst

 .. _bpy.types.SpaceProperties:

 *****************
-Properties Editor
+Properties
 *****************

 .. figure:: /images/editors_properties-editor_interface.png
    :align: right

-   The Properties editor, with *Object* properties shown.
+   The Properties, with *Object* properties shown.

-The Properties editor shows and allows editing of many active data, including the active scene and object.
+The Properties shows and allows editing of many active data, including the active scene and object.

 Tabs
 ====

-The Properties editor has several categories, which can be chosen via tabs (the icons column to its left).
+The Properties has several categories, which can be chosen via tabs (the icons column to its left).
 Each tab regroups properties and settings of a data type, and is documented in its own manual sections, linked below.